-Felony offenses in Alaska are considered more serious crimes (compared to misdemeanors).
+Felony offenses in Alaska are considered more serious crimes compared to misdemeanors.
 They are punishable by a maximum sentence of more than 1 year, which is to be served in a county jail or state prison.
 In some cases, a felony conviction can even be punished by death.
-In Alaska, the punishment differs from the four classes: Unclassified, Class A, B, and C.
+The punishment for Alaska felonies depends on the offense class.
+Alaska classifies felonies as Unclassified, Class A, Class B, and Class C.

 - Unclassified felonies are the most serious crimes, punishable by up to $500,000 and 99 years in prison.
 Examples of unclassified felonies include: